ESA Mentorship Program (ESAMP)

 Are you ready to be a mentor checklist:

-For comprehensive guidelines and to understand your responsibilities, please refer to the Mentor Handbook.
-Once you are ready to proceed, complete the Mentor Expression of Interest Form to formalize your participation.
-This will enable the uploading of your profile and contact information to the mentorship program, allowing potential mentees to send Expressions of Interest (EOIs).
-Mentor profiles will be available in members-only section of the the ESA website, accessible exclusively to ESA members.
+For comprehensive guidelines, refer to the Mentor Handbook.
+To formalize your participation, complete the Mentor Expression of Interest Form.
+Your profile and contact information will be uploaded to a members-only section of the ESA website.
 The mentor retains the final decision on whether to schedule an initial meeting to assess compatibility.

 Thank you for contributing to the growth and development of future endocrinologists.

-We are excited to support your professional growth by connecting you with experienced mentors who can provide invaluable guidance and support in your career.
+We are excited to support your professional growth by connecting you with experienced mentors.
 Mentee recruitment is anticipated to start in 2025.
 Stay updated for more information!

 As a mentee, you have the opportunity to benefit from the expertise of seasoned professionals in endocrinology.